navkar/Predictions/README.md

 #### 2026 - 2027 - :trophy: Golden Age begins

-* Electric planes, you will be unable to fly more than 2 hours in a single leg of journey.
+* Electric :airplane: planes, you will be unable to fly more than 2 hours in a single leg of journey.
    - For example: It will take 11 days to go from USA to India (ref: United Airlines is aiming to have electric planes flying by 2030)
    - Free nuclear energy due to abundance using fusion technology.
 (Nuclear energy is very clean)
    - A clear sign that electricity replaces oil/gasoline.
 Clear decline of hydrocarbon usage.